 - Street Team Youth Programs

 - Creating Support

 - My Account

-As an actress she appeared in three feature films, Mr. Billion (1977), Penn & Teller (2003) and State of the Black Union: Jamestown The Next 400 Years (2007).
+As an actress, she appeared in three feature films: Mr. Billion (1977), Penn & Teller (2003), and State of the Black Union: Jamestown: The Next 400 Years (2007).

-Following a move to California, Hare served as the director of educational programs at the Oakland Museum and later hosted talk shows for both ABC television and KSFO radio stations.
-She also served as the public relations director in the local federal housing program in San Francisco.
+Following a move to California, Hare served as the director of educational programs at the Oakland Museum and later hosted talk shows for ABC television and KSFO radio stations.
+She also served as the public relations director of the local federal housing program in San Francisco.
 Julia Hare died on February 25, 2019.